 Unfortunately it's common for scammers to create fake identities by using the name, profile picture and personal details of someone and going through their friend list to find targets.
 If you see this happening report the account to Facebook to be deleted, and tell your friend about the infraction too so they can advise the other people on their friend list to keep everyone safe.

 There has been an increasing number of fake business accounts too.
 People might set up a page using a company name and logo.
 It's common for these scam pages to try and get personal details out of people, such as encouraging people to fill out data capture forms, often under the guise of pretending there is a prize draw or fee gift.
 Most business accounts are verified and will have a blue tick, although it's worth knowing business with a lot of brands under their name are often have a limited amount of verified account they can have, for example the main Saga page is verified but the Saga Holidays account is not.
 In these cases use your judgement and be on the lookout for red flags such as poor spelling and grammar, unusual or irrelevant posts, a small amount of followers or

 You can follow the official Saga Facebook page here and the official Saga Twitter account here.

-8. Be wary of links
+4. Be wary of clicking links

-10. Don’t link accounts
+5. Don’t link accounts

 Many websites and apps give you the option to ‘Log in with Facebook’, rather than creating a separate account.
 But by doing this, your social network may share all the information it holds about you, including the date and place of your birth, your email address and employment details, along with photos.